Viewing historical information about conferences

 For more information, see About PINs, Hosts and Guests.

-The Backplane history section provides information about the media streams being transmitted between Conferencing Nodes for the selected conference.
-Backplane links are unidirectional, so for a conference involving two Conferencing Nodes there will be two backplane links: one from node A to node B, and another from node B to node A. Note that a bidirectional backplane is created when a Conferencing Node connects to a Teams Connector or to a Skype for Business / Lync meeting.
+The Backplanes section provides information about the media streams being transmitted between Transcoding Conferencing Nodes for the selected conference.
+Backplane links between Conferencing Nodes are unidirectional, so for a conference involving two transcoding nodes there will be two backplane links: one from node A to node B, and another from node B to node A. Note that a bidirectional backplane is created when a Conferencing Node connects to a Teams Connector or to a Skype for Business / Lync meeting.

-The IP address of the Conferencing Node that is transmitting media.
+The IP address and name of the Conferencing Node that is transmitting media.